Brian582/Linked-List-as-a-Stack-or-Queue/README.md

 The linked list only takes integer elements.
 Also, the list can be reversed and can calculate the average of the numbers in the list.

-Here are the operations for the list.
+Here are the operations for the linked list.

 # Operations